Financial support from your university

 How much will I get?

-How can I find out what different universities are offering?
+How can I find out what different universities/colleges are offering?

 How do I claim a bursary?

-- Some universities and colleges handle their own bursary payments.
+Some universities and colleges handle their own bursary payments.
 They will let you know what the process is for claiming a bursary.
-Often, this will simply be a case of giving them your bank details and a copy of your Student Support Notification (showing the loans and grants you will receive from Student Finance England) when you register.
+Often, this will simply be a case of giving them your bank details and a copy of your Student Support Notification (showing the loans and grants you’ll receive from Student Finance England) when you register.

 When will my bursary be paid?